Simon Batterbury

 • List of affordable Open Access journals Academics could be publishing ethically, particularly in the critical social sciences.
 Generally we don't, and just stick with big publishing firms that take our copyrights or make a large profit for their execs and shareholders.
 And the public can't always access our work.

 • Community bike workshops page Ongoing research, on a topic virtually ignored by transport researchers - workshops where people learn to fix their own bikes and change their travel patterns aided by volunteers.
-I studied this during a fellowship at VUB Brussels in 2015 and again in 2020.
+I studied this during a fellowship at VUB Brussels in 2015 and again in 2020, and in 2023 as a British Academy fellow.

 • Old Homepage, dating to 1993. research themes, teaching, links etc.